Transports

 UAMP handles payment entirely over the WebSocket connection:

-context.payment_tokenand retries payment.accepted— server confirms payment after successful response
+context.payment_tokenand retries. payment.accepted— server confirms payment after the successful response.

 Clients can also pre-load tokens via session.update { payment_token: "..." }.